tchaik/tchaik/README.md

 Alternatively you can build a Tchaik library from a directory-tree of audio files, though only files with supported metadata (see [github.com/dhowden/tag](https://github.com/dhowden/tag)) will be imported:

+    $ tchaik -path /all/my/music

+To avoid rescanning all your media files every time you start Tchaik, you can build a Tchaik library instead:

     $ tchimport -path /all/my/music -out lib.tch
     $ tchaik -lib lib.tch